socialvibe/truex-ads-docs/bluescript-reference.md

 Property | Default | Description
 --- | --- | ---
 type | N/A (Required) | Type for the BlueScript element.
-See below for what is supported. name | N/A (Required) | ID for the element and used to identify it for behaviors.
+See below for what is supported. name | N/A (Required) | Name of the element and used to identify it for behaviors.

 **Note:** More properties are available depending on the TYPE of BlueScript element, detailed per element below.

 #### Behaviors Properties

-Behaviors - the **step** property that contains all behaviors for each element of the step - is an object with keys that match element IDs:
+**Behaviors** - the **step** property that contains all behaviors for each element of the step - is an object with keys that match element names:
-* **\<STRING ID\>** - ID of the BlueScript element that the child behaviors are associated with and has an array value that defines the behaviors of the object for each event (see below).
+* **\<NAME\>** - Name of the BlueScript element that the child behaviors are associated with and has an array value that defines the behavior "host" action of the object for each event (see below).

 Property | Default | Description
 --- | --- | ---
-Element ID | {} | An object that defines the behavior on events.
+Element Name | {} | An object that defines the behavior on events.
 Each base behavior contains an array of actions.

 <details>
 <summary>For example:</summary>
 ```
 {
   "behaviors": {